mosip/documentation/docs/MOSIP-Device-Service-Specification.md

         "requestedScore": "Floating point number to represent the minimum required score for the capture.
 This ranges from 0-100.", "qualityScore": "Floating point number representing the score for the current capture.
 This ranges from 0-100."
       },
-      "hash": "sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO))",
+      "hash": "sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data)",
       "error": {
         "errorCode": "101",
         "errorInfo": "Invalid JSON Value Type For Discovery.. ex: {type: 'Biometric Device' or 'Finger' or 'Face' or 'Iris' } "